 Sciatica pain, which is pain that occurs when you pinch or compress your sciatic nerve, is another frequent musculoskeletal complaint.

-To treat your pain, Synergy Physicians may employ any number of management tools.
+To treat your pain, Synergy Health may employ any number of management tools.
 Most often, he treats pain with:

 Another way to manage pain is through rehabilitation or physical therapy.
 Through guided exercises, you can decrease pain, improve mobility, and generally improve your quality of life.
 Physical rehabilitation is especially useful after an injury, stroke, or operation.

 If you’ve suffered from pain for a long time, or you’ve just begun experiencing pain, you don’t have to accept it as the new normal.
-Find non-opiate solutions for your pain by reaching out to Synergy Physicians at Synergy Physicians today.
+Find non-opiate solutions for your pain by reaching out to Synergy Health at Synergy Health today.
 To schedule your appointment, call the office or use the online booking tool.